 Mormon population in America by State

 Wyoming has the 3rd highest numbers of Mormons in America.
 The history of Mormons in Wyoming dates back to 1900 when establishments were set up in the towns of Byron and Cowley.
-It is also around the same time that the Mormons set camp in Utah and Idaho.
+It is also around the same time that the Mormons set up camp in Utah and Idaho.
 Today, there are 67,505 Mormons in Wyoming.
 They represent 11.53% of the state’s population.
 Wyoming has 157 congregations with one mission camp.

 Comparison Between Mormonism and Christianity